electron/governance/policy/permissions.md

 All Working Group Members are granted "Write" permissions to the **private** repositories that their group is responsible for, and the working group can decide on access to nonmembers.
 This is documented in the `repos.md` file in each `wg-*` directory in this Governance repository.

-Although "Write" access may be granted to the repository this does **not** implicitly grant `master` / Protected Branch rights.
-They shall be determined by the Working Group that owns each repository but as a general policy, all repositories should have their `master` branch set as a Protected Branch.
+Although "Write" access may be granted to the repository this does **not** implicitly grant `main` / Protected Branch rights.
+They shall be determined by the Working Group that owns each repository but as a general policy, all repositories should have their `main` branch set as a Protected Branch.

 If a repository has multiple Working Group stakeholders, access will be determined by a vote from the chairs of _all_ working groups.
 Any chair may abstain.
 The vote must be at least 2/3 of participating chairs.